Not Even a Single Republican Voted for the Climate Bill

 But perhaps the most important number about the package is zero.
 Zero Republicans in the House.
 Zero Republicans in the Senate.
 The IRA was adopted entirely along party lines, with all Democrats and not a single congressional Republican in support of the legislation.

 The number drives home an unmistakable reality: Even after years of effort from environmentalists, climate change remains a starkly partisan issue in America.
-The bill only passed because there were 50 Democrats in the Senate, with a Democratic vice president to cast the tie-breaking vote.
+The bill passed only because there were 50 Democrats in the Senate, with a Democratic vice president to cast the tie-breaking vote.
 Had any of those Democrats lost their elections—had Joe Manchin, for instance, decided against running for reelection in 2018 in his heavily Republican home state, or had Democrats not eked out two Senate wins in Georgia last year—then the bill would not have made it across the finish line.

 No congressional Republicans who have publicly committed to some measure of climate action supported the measure.
 Nor did any of the score of House Republicans on the Climate Solutions Caucus.
 Senator Mitt Romney of Utah, who recently wrote in The Atlantic that America was “in denial” about the scale of the climate threat, opposed the bill, as did Senator Lisa Murkowski of Alaska, a moderate who has spoken about how climate change is transforming her state.